DAP: A Discrete-token Autoregressive Planner for Autonomous Driving: Methodology

 \subsection{Reinforcement Learning(RL)}

-In multi-modal futures, the supervised objective (e.g., waypoint MSE or cross-entropy over discrete $\kappa$–$a$ / BEV tokens) often treats several feasible continuations as loss-equivalent relative to the expert label.
+The supervised objective (e.g., waypoint MSE or cross-entropy over discrete tokens) treats several feasible future trajectories as loss-equivalent relative to the expert label.
 In the scene of Fig.~\ref{fig:RL}, “drift left”, and “drift right” can incur nearly identical surrogate loss, despite having distinct risk profiles (the left retains a larger safety buffer, while the right collides with another vehicle).
-This aleatoric ambiguity and the symmetry of the surrogate loss induce mode averaging or arbitrary mode selection, manifesting as lateral dithering or suboptimal lane choice with no incentive for safety margins, comfort, or time-to-collision.
+This ambiguity and symmetry of the surrogate loss induce mode averaging or arbitrary mode selection, such as lateral dithering or suboptimal lane choice with no incentive for safety margins.

-Even with a denser objective that jointly reconstructs BEV and trajectory tokens, we mainly reduce imitation errors; the decision-theoretic ambiguity remains.
-The model can still match scene semantics yet select a riskier mode that is equivalent under the surrogate loss.
+The dense supervision of joint BEV and trajectory token prediction mainly reduces imitation errors, while the decision ambiguity remains.
+The model can still select a riskier mode that is equivalent under the surrogate loss.
 IL also inherits dataset biases and is brittle under covariate shift.
-Once the policy leaves the expert manifold, supervision offers little corrective signal.
-We therefore adopt SAC-BC~\cite{lu2023imitation}, which optimizes explicit rewards for safety, comfort, and progress while regularizing toward the BC prior.
-This breaks the loss symmetry, discourages hazardous modes, and preserves the discrete autoregressive interface.
+We therefore adopt SAC-BC~\cite{lu2023imitation}, which optimizes explicit rewards for safety and comfort while regularizing toward the BC prior.
+This breaks the loss symmetry, offers corrective signals to avoid hazardous modes even when ego deviates from the expert manifold, and preserves the discrete autoregressive interface.